ansys/pygranta/doc/source/package_versions.rst

 Starting with ``pygranta`` version 2025.2.0, PyGranta packages aim to be backwards compatible with all Granta MI versions supported at the time of release.
-Installing a more modern PyGranta package that has backwards compatibility with your Granta MI version allows access to improvements and bug fixes.
+Installing a more modern PyGranta package that has backwards compatibility with your Granta MI version allows access to improvements and bug fixes without having to upgrade Granta MI.

 Full backwards compatibility for all supported Granta MI versions is not guaranteed.
 Backwards compatibility may end earlier than the Granta MI support window, and new packages may not support older versions of Granta MI.
-Check the "Getting Started" guide for the individual PyGranta package to confirm the minimum required Granta MI version and for installation instructions.
+Check the README or "Getting Started" guide for the individual PyGranta package to confirm the minimum required Granta MI version and for installation instructions.

+If the latest PyGranta package version does not support the required Granta MI version, either:

+* Use previous versions of the PyGranta package documentation to check compatibility of previous package versions, or
+* Use the table in the `Package versions`_ section to identify the version of the PyGranta package released with the required Granta MI version.

 PyGranta forwards compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~